Active Substance: insulin aspart

 What is NovoRapid?

 NovoRapid is a solution for injection that contains the active substance insulin aspart.
-It is available in vials, cartridges (PenFill) and prefilled pens (NovoLet, FlexPen and InnoLet).
+It is available in vials, cartridges (PenFill and PumpCart) and pre-filled pens (FlexPen, FlexTouch and InnoLet).

 What is NovoRapid used for?